-2. Qingyuan Mountain, February 2018.
-I’ve seen a fair whack of Chinese mountains in my time, but Qingyuan holds its own with an abundance of curious sights as you work your way up to Sky Lake and the summit.
+2. February 2018.
+I’ve seen a fair whack of Chinese mountains in my time, but Qingyuan holds its own with an abundance of curious sights as you work your way up to the summit and Sky Lake.
 There’s a shrine and statue to Buddhist master Hongyi, numerous temples, engraved rocks and magnificent trees transplanted from Taiwan by Chinese army generals.
 All the while increasingly impressive views over Quanzhou open up, even on a grey, wintry afternoon like this one.

-4. Qingyuan Mountain, February 2018.
+4. February 2018.
 The demanding climb brings great rewards, especially when you reach Sky Lake and its beautiful but largely pointless visitors center.
-The lone, persistent old vendor on the wooden bridge badgered me to buy some of her uninspiring snacks until I finally relented and took a bottle of water.
-Inside the center, we were bemused to see there was no café of any description and that the postcards on display in the so-called Post Office were similarly unavailable.
-Back out on the lake, a family of evil-looking black geese busied about preening themselves and dipping their beaks in the water.
+The lone, persistent old vendor on the wooden bridge kept badgering me to buy some of her uninspiring snacks until I finally relented and took a bottle of water.
+Inside the center we were bemused to see there was no café of any description and that the postcards on display in the so-called Post Office were similarly unavailable.
+Back out on the lake a family of evil-looking black geese busied about preening themselves and dipping their beaks in the water.

 For more on this under-the-radar city, check out my other 5s from around Quanzhou.